guntter78/Project-Vitens2023-2024/README.md

 wpa-conf /etc/wpa_supplicant/wpa_supplicant.conf
 ```

-Then, input your credentials into the 'wpa_supplicant.conf' file
+Then, input the credentials into the 'wpa_supplicant.conf' file.
+It's necessary to have your hotspot on your laptop or wifi enabled (who are already imported in the 'wpa_supplicant.conf' file, because the AP of the RPi won't work when there is no connection
 ```
 network={
-   ssid="Wi-fi Name"
-   psk="Wi-fi password"
+   ssid="vitens-hotspot"
+   psk="vitensproject"
 }
 ```